-We use multi-disciplinary, collaborative and evidence-based approaches to support our clients in addressing challenges at each step of the policy cycle.
-Our team includes some of Australia’s leading public policy experts with extensive experience in natural resources, environment, primary industries, infrastructure and emergency management.
+Our policy advisors combine regulatory, economic, strategic, engagement and evaluation expertise to support effective, evidence-based decisions throughout the policy cycle.
+We help governments better articulate policy challenges and objectives, design and develop policies and reforms, work effectively with stakeholders, and monitor and evaluate achievements.
+Our team includes some of Australia’s leading public policy experts with extensive experience in natural resources, the environment, primary industries, infrastructure and emergency management.

 Selected Project Experience

 Aither was engaged by the Australian Water Partnership and Australian Department of Foreign Affairs and Trade to produce a high-level guide for improving water resource management, based on Australia’s water reform experience.
 We created WaterGuide: Setting a Path to Improved Water Management and Use Under Scarcity over six months in 2016–2017 to support decision-makers in developing and developed countries to diagnose existing issues in water resource management and create a roadmap for implementing the crucial elements of effective water policy and planning.
 We developed WaterGuide with input from leaders in the Australian and international water management community.
 It was presented at the 2016 IWA World Water Congress in Brisbane, the 2016 Budapest Water Summit, The Nature Conservancy’s 2016 Global Water Summit in New York and at a workshop with senior leaders at the World Bank in Washington DC.
 The report was launched at the 2017 Stockholm World Water Week, with a second edition relaunched at the 2018 World Water Forum in Brasilia.

 Classifying outcomes of inquiries and reviews (2017)